 Even people who throw tens of thousands of dollars into their trucks and SUVs (and don’t use them for commutes) get stuck and, unfortunately, lose their vehicles.
 Every vehicle has its limit, and to off road effectively you needs to know yours.
 Everything how much power it has, to how much clearance it has should be second hand knowledge by the time you’re out on the trails.

-Hopefully some of these tips prove useful out in the great outdoors.
-If you need auto repair in Fort Collins for your 4×4, or any other foreign vehicle, bring it on by our shop today.
-Feel free to give us a call if you have any questions as well.
-One of our friendly and knowledgeable representatives will be happy to answer them for you.
+Hopefully some of these tips prove useful for your next off-road excursion, no matter where you may headed in the grand landscape of the great outdoors.
+If you need auto repair in Fort Collins for your 4×4, or any other foreign vehicle (with or without four-wheel drive), bring it on by our shop today!
+Have questions?
+Feel free to give us a call anytime.
+One of our friendly and knowledgeable car repair and auto maintenance specialists will be happy to answer them for you.